Fabxx/ASG/README.md

 ```
 # Depencies (Linux)

 - For PC Parser:        `winetricks` | `wine`

 - Main Depency:         `Zenity` for UI.

-  Debian/Ubuntu  `sudo apt install zenity wine winetricks`
+  Debian/Ubuntu:        `sudo apt install zenity wine winetricks`

-  Arch 	   	 `sudo pacman -S zenity wine winetricks`
+  Arch Linux: 	   	    `sudo pacman -S zenity wine winetricks`

+  OpenSUSE Tumbleweed:   should work out of the box

 # Initial Setup

-- (PC games only - Linux users) First of all, setup your games by following the `Game Setups.txt` document.
+- [`PC games - Linux`) setup your games by following the `Game Setups.txt` document.

-- the script looks for `.EXE`, rename the extension of your main exe tu run to .EXE
+- the script looks for `.EXE`, rename the extension of your main exe tu run in uppercase.

-- (Linux only for now) If you need to auto sort, put all files and covers in the same folder.
+- [Linux] If you need to auto sort, put all files and covers in the same folder.
 The files must have the same names.

-- (Linux Only) Games that require specific prefix must have the same name folder as in the script to be detected.

 # How to use (shell file)